 - Improper flip-turning at the wall – a flip turn is a great way to maximize the speed of a swimmer’s lap, but over-extension can injure neck or back muscles

 - Back stroke problems – the back stroke can be hard on the neck if the swimmer isn’t conditioned properly

 - Freestyle neck injury – the swimmer should roll their head out of the water to breathe, not dramatically extend and rotate

-Swimming is an excellent way to manage back and neck pain caused by degenerative disc disease and other spinal problems, but it is important to speak with a doctor and physical therapist to ensure you aren’t putting yourself at risk for further injury.
-Visit your physician to diagnose the source of your pain and determine the best treatment course for you.
+Swimming is an excellent way to manage neck and back pain caused by degenerative disc disease and other spinal problems, but it is important to speak with a physician and physical therapist to ensure you aren’t putting yourself at risk for further injury.
+Visit your physician to diagnose the source of your pain and to determine the best treatment course for you.